shan5742/codingchallenges/README.md

 # Coding Challenges

 Repo of coding challenges completed by myself.
-This will include all solutions given and act as a log for myself and others to track my progress.
+This will include all challenges with my solutions given and act as a log for myself and others to track my progress.